Road Trip: Yucatan Peninsula Itinerary

 Water Activities: Go diving, swim with whale sharks (May to August) or go on a whale watching tour.
 Also, if you’re into kite surfing this place has got it going on!

-Yalahau Lagoon: Be surrounded by birds and other native animal, maybe even an alligator!
+Yalahau Lagoon: Be surrounded by birds and other native animals, maybe even an alligator!